North Brighton Kindergarten runs an On Country program. This hands-on learning program focuses on the importance of children

 • visit the Royal Botanic Gardens in South Yarra and Cranbourne

-• hold regular story circles in our own custom-designed garden, and
+• hold regular story circles in our own custom-designed garden, incorporating Bunurong langauge and

-• we seek daily experiences often walking to Elsternwick Primary School to visit their indigenous garden.
+• we seek daily experiences engaging Bunurong inspired activites learned from Mark, Angie and Jaiden (from Bunjils Bik) in our indigenous garden and often walk to Elsternwick Primary School to visit their indigenous garden.

-Our educators brought back new learning from Balnarring Bundjil’s Nest conference – thanks to grand funding to support continuous learning.
+Our educators brought back new learning from Balnarring Bundjil’s Nest conference – thanks to grant funding from Bayside City Council and Bendigo Bank Community Grants to support continuous learning.
 (The Bundjil Nest Project are a team of educators and teachers committed to Reconciliation.)

 We created our outdoor learning space for a sustainable environment.